History of the family: Historiography

-History of childhood

-The history of childhood is a growing subfield.

 Family history methods

 Early scholars of family history applied Darwin's biological theory of evolution in their theory of the evolution of family systems.
 American anthropologist, Lewis H. Morgan, published Ancient Society in 1877, based on his theory of the three stages of human progress, from savagery through barbarism, to civilization.
 Morgan's book was the "inspiration for Friedrich Engels' book", The Origin of the Family, Private Property, and the State, published in 1884.
 Engels expanded Morgan's hypothesis that economic factors caused the transformation of primitive community into a class-divided society.
 Engels' theory of resource control and later that of Karl Marx was used to explain the cause and effect of change in family structure and function.
 The popularity of this theory was largely unmatched until the 1980s, when other sociological theories, particularly structural functionalism, gained acceptance.

 The book, Centuries of Childhood by Philippe Ariès, published in France in 1960, had a great influence on the revival of the field of family history studies.
 Ariès used the analysis of demographic data to draw the conclusion that the concept of childhood was a concept that emerged in modern nuclear families.
+The history of childhood is a growing subfield.